yifeichen2024/yifeichen2024.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Mechanical Engineering, Special in Robotics and Automation, GitHub University, 2026(expected)
+* M.S. in Mechanical Engineering, Special in Robotics and Automation, Northwestern University, 2026(expected)
 * B.S. in Robotics Engineering, Southern University of Science and Technology, 2024

 Work experience